 States’ rights debate rages on

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 12, 1994
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 12, 1994

 The more things change, the more they stay the same.
 Consider this: “Our fathers knew, when they made the government, that the laws and institutions which were well adapted to the green mountains of Vermont, were unsuited to the rice plantations of South Carolina.
 They knew then, (and) we know now, that the laws and institutions which would be well adapted to the beautiful prairies of Illinois would not be suited to the mining regions of California.
 For this reason, this Union was established on the right of each state to do as it pleased on the (major questions of public policy); and the various states were not allowed to complain of, much less interfere, with the policy of their neighbors.”
 Is this the testimony of a rancher, objecting to the one-size-fits-all approach of the Interior Department to the management of the public lands in the West?
 Is this the statement of a governor or county commissioner about a new federal mandate that will require all automobiles to undergo expensive and time-consuming inspection and maintenance regardless of local air quality conditions?